 Cups of Coffee

-Eliot is a 26-year-old, self-described “gender bandit” living on the traditional territories of the Algonquin Anishnabek (also known as Ottawa, Ontario) with two cats and too much coffee.
+Eliot is a self-described “gender bandit” living on the traditional territories of the Algonquin Anishnabek (also known as Ottawa, Ontario) with two cats and too much coffee.
 In 2016, they graduated with an undergraduate degree in History from the University of Ottawa.
 Eliot has worked as a professional researcher, a teaching assistant, and a government office lackey.
 They once interned at a museum and built a Haunted House for kids with a zero-dollar budget.
-They currently work as a Training and Education Facilitator with Rainbow Health Ontario where they design and host workshops on how to be more LGBTQ+ affirming.
+They were well-loved as the Education Co-ordinator at the internationally recognized Canadian Centre for Gender and Sexual Diversity, and enjoyed their tenure as Education and Training Facilitator for Rainbow Health Ontario.
 Their private workshops have also been popular at high schools across the province and churches across the country.

 In their downtime, Eliot enjoys embroidery, adult colouring books, and marathoning tv shows with strong female protagonists.
 They’d probably like to meet you.